MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/infoboxes/multiple-pushpins-and-infoboxes.md

 ---
 title: "Multiple Pushpins and Infoboxes | Microsoft Docs"
-description: Provides a code example that creates 5 pushpins at random locations on the map that display infoboxes with relevant content when clicked. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code demonstrating how to create an Infobox array rather than creating a new infobox for each pushpin, which reduces the number of DOM elements and improve performance.
+The sample code creates 5 pushpins at random locations on the map that display infoboxes with relevant content when selected. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""